oektomo/currentMeterSTM32/README.md

 - [ ] do ADC scan conversion mode
 - [ ] update the platform_config.h

+  ## About github
+  create a new issue and track it

 Note:
 Since we use newlib-nano please becarefull when using printf to print from float data type, it takes so much computation power and storage.